- Name: Kathryn O’Brien

 I wasted far too much time worrying about the little stuff.
 Cancer has an oddly powerful way of erasing those pestering thoughts and replacing them with a different kind of attitude, one that shrugs its shoulders at the unknown, disregards the petty side of life and is willing to try new things.
 Why not?
 I ask myself almost daily, What do I have to lose?

 How do you celebrate everyday successes, no matter how small or large?

 I celebrate success of any size by giving thanks to God.
 When Jesus heals the ten lepers in Luke 17, only one of the men turns to say thank you.
 “Where are the other nine?”
 He asks.
 I don’t want to be one of the nine.
-I also share succesess by writing about them.
-Ever since I learned to string a few letters together as a little girl, I’ve been hooked on the written word.
-Putting words on paper (or a computer screen) allows me to humbly share my hurts and hopes, disappointments and victories, while inviting others to do the same.
+I also share successes by writing about them.
+Ever since I learned to string a few letters together like a little girl, I’ve been hooked on the written word.
+Putting words on paper (or a computer screen) allows me to humbly share my hurts and hopes, disappointments and victories while inviting others to do the same.